syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Lane/Lane.md

 ## Create Lane Header and Header customization

 * The [`Header`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.LaneViewModel~Header.html) property of lane allows you to textually describe the lane and to customize the appearance of the description.
-* The size of lane header can be controlled by using [`UnitWidth`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitWidth.html) and [`UnitHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitHeight.html) properties of header.
+* The size of lane header can be controlled by using the [`UnitWidth`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitWidth.html) and [`UnitHeight`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~UnitHeight.html) properties of header.
 * The appearance of lane header can be set by using the [`ShapeStyle`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.SwimlaneChildViewModel~ShapeStyle.html) properties.

-The following code example illustrates how to define a lane header and its customization.
+The following code example explains how to define a lane header and its customization.

 {% tabs %}
 {% highlight xaml %}